I'm just waiting for a couple things to be spit out from the printer, and I'll be right with you.

 They haven't been educated as critical thinkers.

-And even if that moment arrives, even if at some point down the line a lot of people have voted for Obama, say, wait a minute, I I still don't have a job.
+And even if that moment arrives, even if at some point down the line a lot of people have voted for Obama and say, wait a minute, I still don't have a job.

 Or will they credit him for trying in an impossible situation left to him by Bush?

-You know, you're gonna have the uh the state-controlled media is out there already trying to write stories or writing stories, trying to tell the American people that the economy may have bottomed out.
+You know, you're going to have the state-controlled media is out there already trying to write stories or writing stories, trying to tell the American people that the economy may have bottomed out.

 So it remains to be seen.

-Now, I have um I've talked to people about this.
+Now, I have talked to people about this.

-He he doesn't think any of this is gonna happen.
+He doesn't think any of this is going to happen.

-He doesn't think that there's going to be a mass awakening on the part of Obama voters someday, where they're gonna realize that they've been sold a bill of goods, and that all of these programs designed to revive an economy are not working.
+He doesn't think that there's going to be a mass awakening on the part of Obama voters someday where they're going to realize that they've been sold a bill of goods and that all of these programs designed to revive an economy are not working.

-He thinks that what's going to happen is there's gonna be some event nobody suspects, nobody predicts, and open mic or something, Obama is going to say something, cop an attitude that will cause people to say, what did he say?
+He thinks that what's going to happen is there's going to be some event nobody suspects, nobody predicts, and open mic or something, Obama is going to say something cop an attitude that will cause people to say, what did he say?

 Who is he?

-That will provide a stark contrast to uh the image that has been carefully crafted.
+That will provide a stark contrast to the image that has been carefully crafted.

 We'll see.